-On March 17th, St. Patrick's Day, Texas Western engineers journey to Orogrande for an all-day picuic during which freshman engineers are initiated into the order of St. Pat, patron saint of engineers.
-The initiation is traditionally held in one of the many mines around the area.
+On March 17th, St. Patrick's Day, Texas Western engineers gather for an all-day picnic during which freshman engineers are initiated into the order of St. Pat, patron saint of engineers.
+The initiation is traditionally held in the TWC mines around the area of Seaman Hall.